MUST Read Before Launching a WHMCS Site: Bugs & Issues

 - Total Due: 38.8 €

-What the actual f***?
-Total Due is now 92.40 euro.
+What the heck is going on here?
+Total due is now 92.40 euro.
 There's a difference of 23.47 €.
+Where does it come from?
 How is it possible?
-Simple.
-WHMCS calculates "Total Due" using two different formuals for the same purpose.
+Hold on tight.
+WHMCS uses different formuals to calculate the same number.

 |Total Due = (Total Debited - Total Credited) + 22%

 |(163.2 - 106.7) + 22% = 68.93

 It's 2020, VAT rate is 22% and I register a domain for 12.20 € (10 € + 2.20 € VAT)

-|I decide to pay the resulting invoice creating a subscription payment.
+|I pay the resulting invoice creating a subscription payment.
 Invoice number is #2020-500

 Since the invoice is already paid, the subscription payment is an overpayment, and so is credited to my account

-This is a billing horror.
-First off WHMCS adds the overpayment on the invoice of the previous year meaning that invoice #2020-500 moves from 2020 to 2021!
-Not only it moves an invoice from a fiscal year to another but it also changes the amount.
-That's crazy.
+First off WHMCS adds the overpayment on the invoice of the previous year meaning that invoice #2020-500 moves from 2020 to 2021.
+If this leaves you speechless, there's more.
+It also changes the amount and messes with VAT.

-Invoice balance is now 20 € but there is still VAT to charge.
-WHMCS assumes that every year VAT rate is the same.
-It also assumes that customers never change their entity type (individual, sole proprietorship, company etc.).
-Every country of the world disagree.
+Invoice balance is now 20 euro.
+WHMCS assumes that every year VAT rate is the same and also that customers never change their entity type.
+In essence it will charge 2021 VAT rate on a transaction from 2020.

-I've seen WHMCS installation where the same invoices were moving from 2012 to 2013, 2014, 2015 etc. It's a never ending loop that never stops till someone removes the credit or kills the subscription.
-The good news is that Billing Extension can issue invoice for overpayments.
-This way WHMCS doesn't change and move invoices from previous years.
+I've seen systems where the same invoice moved from 2012 to 2013, 2014, 2015 etc. It's an infinite loop that never stops till someone removes the credit or cancels the subscription.

 The bad news is that there's a type of overpayment you can't stop and correct.
 Read next chapter to learn more.